Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 TODO(just use setters for everything?)

-If the left-hand side of an assignment is an indexing expression, the whole statement is treated as an [overloaded operator][Overloadable operators] with the following expansion:
+If the left-hand side of an assignment is an indexing expression, the whole statement is treated as an [overloaded operator][Operator overloading] with the following expansion:

 $A[B_1,B_2,B_3,\ldots,B_N] = C$ is the same as calling $A\texttt{.set}(B_1,B_2,B_3,\ldots,B_N,C)$ where `set` is a suitable operator function.